-[Fig. 10 here]

-unique to that source.
-The authors shared by each pair of data sources are represented by the nodes on the paths between each pair of sources, these nodes are labelled by the number of authors the two sources share.

 Discussion

-{Citation}By providing a robust, open platform for community editing of structured data, Wikidata seems like the ideal platform for the “bibliography of life”.
+By providing a robust, open platform for community editing of structured data, Wikidata seems an ideal platform for the bibliography of life.
 It not only benefits from a community of active editors, it piggy backs on the remarkable fact that taxonomy is the only discipline to have its own Wikimedia Foundation project (Wikispecies).
-Consequently a large number of taxonomic works and their authors already exist in Wikidata.
+Consequently, a large number of taxonomic works and their authors already exist in Wikidata.
 As more and more taxonomic publications acquire DOIs, and as more working taxonomists acquire ORCID ids, the taxonomic literature component of Wikidata will automatically grow as content linked to these identifiers is routinely harvested by Wikidata bots.
-This leaves a large fraction of the taxonomic literature to be added by other means, but as discussed here there are numerous ways to do that.
-It is not unreasonable to expect that the bulk of the taxonomic literature will find its way into Wikidata in the next few years.(Hegde & Talukdar, 2015)(2015)
+This leaves a large fraction of the taxonomic literature to be added by other means, but as discussed there are numerous ways to do that.
+It is not unreasonable to expect that the bulk of the taxonomic literature will find its way into Wikidata in the next few years.

-Being a community project Wikidata has a number of quirks.
-It is possible for people to create multiple Wikidata items for the same thing (although there is a simple mechanism for merging such duplicates).
+Wikidata has a higher density that most knowledge graphs (Hegde & Talukdar, 2015), highlighting the importance of having an active community of editors.
+However, being a community project Wikidata has a number of quirks.
+It is possible for people working independently to create multiple Wikidata items for the same thing (although there is a simple mechanism for merging such duplicates).
 The way Wikidata models a given class of entities (such as “taxa” or “books”) is determined on an ad hoc basis by a self-assembling community of interested people.
 This can lead to multiple ways to do the same thing, which presents challenges to both editing and querying the data.
-Tools such as ALEC described here often need quite elaborate SPARQL queries to accommodate this multiplicity of ways to represent essentially the same information.
-While these quirks would be less likely in a domain-specific database, it is unlikely that such a database would have the level of community engagement we see in Wikidata.(Troudet et al., 2017)(Troudet et al., 2017) (Miquel-Ribé & Laniado, 2021)engaging, (Whitelaw, 2015) (Whitelaw, 2015)
+While these quirks would be less likely in a domain-specific database, it is unlikely that such a database would have the level of community engagement we see in Wikidata.

-In the context of biological taxonomy perhaps the greatest limitation of Wikidata is the way it models taxa and their names.
-Ideally these would be separate entities, but in Wikidata (in common with many taxonomic databases) names and taxa are conflated.
-This makes it difficult to adequately model the relationship between taxa, names, and publications.
-Whether the existing model can be improved will have a major impact on the broader taxonomic utility of Wikidata.
-However, Wikidata’s utility as a bibliography of life seems clear.
+Given that the “bibliography of life” is of little use unless it has content, I have focussed here on where that content comes from, and to what extent the Wikidata community contributes to the curation and improvement of that content.
+There is considerable scope for analysing gaps in coverage in geography and language (Miquel-Ribé & Laniado, 2021) as well as taxonomy.
+Wikidata’s user interface is aimed at data entry and editing rather than search and visualisation.
+Creating engaging, user-friendly interfaces (Whitelaw, 2015) to navigate the bibliography of life is major challenge which will be addressed elsewhere.

 Acknowledgements

 I thank the numerous Wikidata contributors (some known only by their usernames) who have helped me learn the ropes and navigate the active and opinionated Wikidata community.
-Among these contributors are Christian Ferrer, Siobhan Leachman, Andy Mabbett, Daniel Mietchen, Succu, and Andra Waagmeester, and Egon Willighagen.
+Among these contributors are Christian Ferrer, Siobhan Leachman, Andy Mabbett, Daniel Mietchen, Succu, Andra Waagmeester, and Egon Willighagen.
 Lars Willighagen provided helpful feedback on an earlier draft.
+I’m grateful to David Shotton, John Mittermeier, and an anonymous reviewer for their helpful critiques of the manuscript.

 References